a2ankitrai/2KX7/Java/oops_n_ooad.md

 ## Abstraction

 The process of abstraction in Java is used to hide certain details and only show the essential features of the object.
 In other words, it deals with the outside view of an object (interface).
-The only good example i see for this across different sites is interface.

 Abstraction in Java is achieved by  using interface and abstract class in Java.